 Jose Pipo Castillo

-Returning for his third season in 2012.
+Returning for his fourth season in 2013.

 Pipo was born in El Salvador.
 His love for soccer started in the streets of his home town in Santa Ana.
 He played varsity in high school for Colegio Bautista.
 In 1976 he represented his country as a starter for the U-17 National Team in a tournament hosted by Louisiana State University.